Predicting the Dimits shift through reduced mode tertiary instability analysis in a strongly driven gyrokinetic fluid limit: Discussion

-Though similar, the transport bursts observed around the Dimits transition in this system are not strictly speaking the well-known zonal-driftwave predator-prey oscillations observed by e.g. \citet{Malkov2001} or \citet{Kobayashi2015a}, since the zonal energy typically only varies slightly during a drift wave burst.
-In spite of this steady zonal energy content, the zonal profile greatly varies during a burst, something which would not be the case if they could trace their origin to the ferdinons recently discovered \citep{VanWyk2016}.
-Indeed, nothing resembling small-scale solitons are ever observed in our simulations.
-Instead it seems that these bursts trace their origin to the movement of tertiary unstable points as the zonal staircase is modified, combined with the fact that new localised tertiary modes take so long to emerge, being close to marginal stability within the Dimits regime.
+Though similar, the transport bursts observed around the Dimits transition in this system are not strictly speaking the well-known zonal-drift wave predator-prey oscillations observed by e.g. \citet{Malkov2001} or \citet{Kobayashi2015a}, since the zonal energy typically only varies slightly during a drift wave burst.
+Furthermore, due to the lack of drift wave self-interactions it is clear that these bursts do not arise as a result of ferdinons \citep{VanWyk2016}.
+Instead it seems that these bursts trace their origin to the movement of tertiary unstable points as the zonal profile is modified, combined with the fact that new localised tertiary modes take so long to emerge, being close to marginal stability within the Dimits regime.

 Similarly to the prediction of \citet{St-Onge2018}, it is possible to employ a consistently and comparatively accurate estimate of when the Dimits transition should occur by approximating the full zonal profile with a single mode, if it is taken to be that mode which is most stabilising.
 Naturally the validity of such a simplification may not in general be taken for granted; one has to be reasonably sure that the system under consideration has small enough collisional damping and that other kinds of nonlinear behaviour do not dominate during the Dimits transition so that the tertiary instability is still of prime importance.
-If however the transition continues to coincide with a tertiary stability threshold, then one might, in more general systems, be able to approximate the typical zonal profiles with some reduced mode scheme, adapting equations \eqref{cond1}-\eqref{cond4} in some simple way, to maintain that computational simplicity that would make our theoretical method of Dimits shift estimation a practically useful and predictive tool.
+Since $\mathbf{E}\times \mathbf{B}$-shearing by strong zonal flows should remain the dominant nonlinear interaction, however, it seems likely that the Dimits transition continues to coincide with a tertiary stability threshold.
+Then one might, in more general collisionless systems, be able to approximate the typical zonal profiles with some reduced mode scheme, adapting equations \eqref{cond1}-\eqref{cond4} in some simple way, to maintain that computational simplicity that would make our theoretical method of Dimits shift estimation a practically useful and predictive tool.
 Because of this, future work aims to investigate whether this state of affairs holds for fully gyrokinetic systems.